 We’ve been reviewing each of the functional emotional developmental capacities (FEDCs) in this Stumbling blocks… series.
+Just to review the first four functional emotional developmental capacities, we first want to share attention with our regulated child, engage and relate, have meaningful emotional interactions, and then sustain the back-and-forth while being able to problem-solve together.
 We are now at the cusp of where a child breaks away from living in the concrete world and moves into the abstract world.

 If you didn’t ‘get’ the early developmental capacities before, I hope you will get it after watching this video.
 He demonstrates them in such a straight forward way, without even mentioning DIR/Floortime.
 But he is describing the essence of what we do in Floortime.

-: : : : : :
+: : : : : : :

 This week we now move into the fifth developmental capacity, once see evidence of the first four capacities with our child.
 Children will tend to have islands of higher capacities while still having ‘holes’ in the lower capacities.
 We always want to work on solidifying the earlier capacities as much as we can before working on the higher capacities.
 But when we have the opportunity, and things are ‘cooking’, here are some tips for promoting and supporting this fifth more sophisticated capacity.